RoryAJames/Toronto-Housing-Absorptions/README.md

 ## The Inspiration and Business Case

 The idea for this project came to me when I was thinking about assessing the real estate market share in Toronto, and how a company can set absorption targets.
-For example, let's say I was a realtor whose goal is to achieve a certain percent of the market sales.
-If I could accurately forecast the number of absorptions over a certain time period, I can then figure out how many sales I need to make in that time period to achieve my desired market share.
+If one could accurately forecast the number of absorptions over a certain time period, one can then figure out how many sales they need to make in that time period to achieve a desired market share.

 ## The Approach